learning-zone/angular-basics/README.md

 // 0.1901322109907977
 ```

-**ReplaySubject**: It can send **old** values to new subscribers.
+**b.)
+ReplaySubject**: It can send **old** values to new subscribers.
 It however has the extra characteristic that it can record a part of the observable execution and therefore store multiple old values and **replay** them to new subscribers.

 When creating the ReplaySubject we can specify how much values want to store and for how long want to store them.
 ```typescript